Department: Pathobiology and Population Sciences

 - Building capacity to reduce biological threats in the Middle East.
 Holloway P, Musallam I, Whiting M, Good L, Winden SV, Silva-Fletcher A, Ababneh M, Abu-Basha E, Guitian J. Veterinary Record 2015;177:337-338.

 - Chlortetracycline and sulfanilamide residues in table eggs: Prevalence, distribution between yolk and white and effect of refrigeration and heat treatment.
 Akram Alaboudi, Ehab Abu Basha, Imadidden Musallam.
 Food Control 09/2013; 33(1):281–286.

-In partnership with Rwanda Agriculture Board and University of Rwanda, we are conducting cross-sectional studies to assess the frequency and distribution of brucellosis among dairy herds, and longitudinal studies to identify Brucella species causing infection in dairy herds.
+We are working with overseas partners to research the frequency and distribution of brucellosis among dairy herds, and longitudinal studies to identify Brucella species causing infection in dairy herds.

 Brucellosis is the world's most widespread zoonosis, imposing a substantial burden on the livelihoods of poor people as a result of human disease and reduced livestock productivity.
 However, brucellosis is rarely a priority for health systems and for this reason the WHO classifies brucellosis as a "neglected endemic zoonosis"

 Middle Eastern Respiratory Syndrome coronavirus (MERS-CoV) is an emerging infectious disease first identified in Jordan and Saudi Arabia in 2012.
 Clinical cases present as an acute respiratory infection with rapid onset pneumonia and, in many cases, death.